Vector35/binaryninja-api/docs/guide/troubleshooting.md

 ## Database Issues

+### Cannot Save or Sync

+Binary Ninja currently uses SQLite for its analysis databases (`.bndb`), projects (`.bnpr`), and type archives (`.bnta`).
+This means it is only able to have a single instance of these open at any time.

+The message `Error while saving database snapshot: database is locked` means multiple copies are open at the same time.
+All instances will need to be closed and a new one opened to allow saving again (this includes syncing in Enterprise).

+### Large File Size

- - BNDBs may grow in size after repeated saving/loading.
-To shrink the size of your database, use the `File` / `Save analysis database with options` menu and select one or both of the checkboxes.
+Analysis databases (`.bndb`) may grow in size after repeated saving/loading due to the accumulation of snapshots, undo actions, and other stored history.
+You can shrink the size of your database by using `File/Save analysis database with options` menu and selecting one or both of the checkboxes.

 ## Platforms